Any questions?

 • Q: SUBMITTING ASSIGNMENTS: How do I resubmit my assignment for marking?

-• Q: MARKING ASSIGNMENTS: I’ve submitted my assignment, so why can’t I move onto the next unit?
+• Q: MARKING ASSIGNMENTS: I’ve submitted my assignment, can I move onto the next unit?

 First of all, well done for submitting your assignment!